Jonanathan-T/ar_flutter_plugin_updated_image_tracking/README.md

 Key Features:

-FlutterFlow Compatibility: This version has been specifically adjusted to ensure seamless integration with FlutterFlow, enabling developers to incorporate augmented reality features into their FlutterFlow projects without any compatibility issues.
+This version has been specifically adjusted to ensure seamless integration with FlutterFlow, enabling developers to incorporate augmented reality features into their FlutterFlow projects without any compatibility issues.